chamara-madhu/dream-house/README.md

 The project follows a structured folder layout for better organization:

+# Dream House

+## Overview

+Dream House is a property management site built with HTML, CSS, and JavaScript.

+## Pages

+- **Home**: Showing all the properties.
+- **About us**: Showing about us details.
+- **Contact us**: Showing company contact information.
+- **Detailed property page**: Showing all details of the selected property.
+- **Appointments**: Showing all appointments.

+## Folder Structure

+The project follows a structured folder layout for better organization:

 app/
 ├── assets/                             # Icons, Images, etc
     ├── icons/                          # Icon files